Vijay's Reading Log

 -

 What is ChatGPT Doing… and Why Does It Work? by Stephen Wolfram: A really interesting summary of how ChatGPT works.
 The author, Stephen Wolfram, has put the whole book online on his website.
 One interesting takeaway is that a lot of stuff about LLMs was discovered through tinkering and experimentation.
-For example, when writing about why a temperature value of 0.8 works best for language models, he admits, “There’s no “theory” being used here; it’s just a matter of what’s been found to work in practice.”
+For example, when writing about why a temperature value of 0.8 (in his opinion) works best for language models, he admits, “There’s no “theory” being used here; it’s just a matter of what’s been found to work in practice.”
 Likewise for why attention blocks “split up” the embedding vector – “we don’t know any particular reason why [this is] a good idea.”

 There are plenty of other examples throughout history of inventions being discovered before people fully understood why they worked.
 For example, the Wright Brothers invented simple airplanes before flight mechanics was as well-understood as it is today.1 Many researchers today are tinkering with LLMs in a way not unlike how the Wright Brothers tinkered with airplanes.
 That’s why we have things like prompt engineering and tweaking (hyper-)parameters to see how the model’s performance changes.